-Student Council Executive- The UCC Students Executive Council shall comprise of Board Full which includes Representatives from each class, and the Executive.
-The Executive shall be comprised of the elected officers (as designated) such as Officer.
-Entertainment and Sports Coordinator, Departmental Representatives and Regional Campus Delegates, nominated elected by the student body.
-The current President is Mr. Alex Mowatt, Tel:876-317-4133, email: amowatt@stu.ucc.edu.im
+Student Council Executive- The UCC Students Executive Council shall comprise of includes Full Board which Representatives from each class, and the Executive.
+The Executive shall be comprised of the elected officers (as designated) such as Pre Officer.
+Entertainment and Sports Coordinator, Departmental Representatives and Regional Campus Delegates, nominated and elected by the student body.
+The current President is Mr. Alex Mowatt, Tel:876-317-4133, email: amowatt@stu.ucc.edu.jm